KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 - Data can be:

-  - Numbers
+  - Numbers e.g. 16*
-  - Text
+  - Text e.g. 'Sunny conditions will continue all day.
+Wind gusts up to 12mph.'
-  - Symbols
+  - Symbols e.g. ☀️

 But what are the characteristics of data that differentiates from them being *just* numbers, words and symbols?